Fred Ormskerk

 Frederik Ferdinand "Fred" Ormskerk (26 April 1923 – 1 May 1980) was a Surinamese military leader.
 He was awarded many honors for his military services in Indonesia and Korea.
 After a KNIL training at Camp Casino, Australia, he arrived in Batavia (now Jakarta).
 There, he became a soldier in the newly formed Korps Speciale Troepen (KST), led by Captain Westerling.
 He was nicknamed Bikkel, which means "stud".

+Early life

+Frederik Ferdinand Ormskerk was born in Nickerie District on 26 April 1923, to a military family.
+His father was one Alexander Reinier Francois Ormskerk (1888-1961) and is distantly related to Abraham George Eliis.

+Death

-In February 1980, the coup d'état led by Dési Bouterse took place in Suriname.
-Ormskerk allegedly launched a failed counter-coup on April 30 and afterwards was arrested, tortured and killed.
+On 25 February 1980, Ormskerk along with a few others would participate in a coup d'état led by Dési Bouterse, which would result in Dési being appointed as the de-facto president.
+On 30 April 1985, Ormskerk would allegedly orchestrate an attempted counter-coup before being arrested, tortured and dying the next day on May 1st.